The R2D2-MH consortium

 - Adolescents Co-Creation Group: neurodivergent adolescents co-developing some of R2D2-MH research outcomes

 - Stakeholder Innovation Management Board (SIMB), consisting of experts from academia and SMEs/Industry partners

-- Stakeholder Advisory Board (StakeAB), consisting of represent stakeholders from diverse sectors organisation types, location, and socio-economic background
+- Stakeholder Advisory Board (StakeAB), consisting of representative of stakeholders from diverse sectors organization types, location, and socio-economic background